ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/BBB-debian_buster/Problem_Statement.md

 Should this RST pin be set to 1 for the SC16IS740 silicon?
 So, to set this pin as GPIO 60 pin, output direction, value HIGH (1)?

-In fact, there was an attempt to set initially P9.12 (GPUO 60) to desired direction and
+In fact, there was an attempt to set initially P9.12 (GPIO 60) to desired direction and
 value: OUT and HIGH (to assure that entire silicon SC16IS740IPW is out of RESET).

 	0x078 0x1f	/* (PIN_OUTPUT_PULLUP | MUX_MODE7) P9.12 -> GPIO1_28 */